DNP- FAMILY NURSE PRACTITIONER TRACK

 Augsburg requires an evaluation of credentials for any transcript(s) from an institution outside of the United States.
 The evaluation report should be sent directly to the program to which you are applying.
 Evaluations can be accepted from World Education Services or Educational Credential Evaluators.

-You may request your official transcripts from your past institutes of higher learning and send them to Augsburg College by mail or electronic transfer.
+You may request your official transcripts from your past institutes of higher learning and send them to Augsburg University by mail or electronic transfer.

 Graduate Admissions Office, CB 65